nweiyue/tp/docs/UserGuide.md

 **:information_source: Notes about the usage of this command:**<br>
 * Adds a session with the specified name and date to the displayed session list.
+* `SESSION_DATE` should be given in the format of d/M/yyyy.
+This means if your day or month is single digit, you do not need to add a '0' in front, for e.g., 09/01/2020 and 9/1/2020 are both accepted.

 :bulb: **Tip:** Two sessions cannot have the same name but they can have the same date